 In collaboration with Isabel Rubenstein, Samantha Silver, Eugene Santiago and Manuel Ramirez .

-UX plays a large role in the design and creation of a conversational UI, as well as the way in which users interact with and engage with it.
-A product using conversational UI has no chance of being successful without taking UX into account during the design process since this will determine the type of experience that the user has.
+User Experience (UX) plays a large role in the design and creation of conversational UI (CUI), as well as the way in which users interact with and engage with it.
+A product using conversational user interface has no chance of being successful without taking UX into account during the design process since this will determine the type of experience that the user has.
 It is vital to understand the context in which the UI will be used and the human on the other end of the conversation.

 Some of the limitations of conversational UI are: